 - Select the picture and click the Insert button, as shown highlighted in red within Figure 4, above.

-- Note: You can also choose the Link option, this option is available when you click the down arrow next to the Insert button, as shown in Figure 5, below.
-To learn more about the difference between various Insert options, refer to our Insert and/or Link Pictures in PowerPoint 2013 tutorial.
+- Note: You can also choose to link the picture instead of inserting it.
+To access the options to link the picture, click the down arrow next to the Insert button, as shown in Figure 5, below.
+To learn more about the difference between various Insert options, refer to our Insert and/or Link Pictures in PowerPoint 2016 tutorial.

 Figure 5: Do you want to link rather than insert a picture?